usnistgov/800-63-FAQ/_63B/kbareset.md

 KBA for password reset would leave the account vulnerable to takeover.

 Alternative authenticators for password reset include lists of look-up secrets and out-of-band device authentication.
 See [NIST Special Publication 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) for more details for these authentication processes.
+If alternative authenticators are not available for password reset, then the subscriber's identity will need to be re-proofed in order to gain account access.
+See [SP 800-63B section 6.1.2.3](https://pages.nist.gov/800-63-3/sp800-63b.html#replacement) _Replacement of a Lost Authentication Factor_ for additional details.